kitchensjn/popgen-notes-jb/popgen-notes-jb/chapters/chapter-04/chapter-04.2-loss-of-heterozygosity-due-to-drift.md

 name: figure-4.10
 align: left
 ---
 \- High variance on reproductive success increases the rate of genetic drift.
 A diploid population of 10 individuals, where the circled individuals have much higher reproductive success.
-In the first generation I colour every allele a different colour so we can track their descendants, there are no new mutations.
+In the first generation I colour every allele a different colour so we can track their descendants, there are no new mutations. <span style='font-size: bigger; color: red;'>MISSING</span>
 ```

 Variance in reproductive success will also affect our effective